Top 25 Bolivian Foods – Best Bolivian Dishes

 11. Sopa de Maní (Peanut Soup)

-This is one of the most traditional dishes of Bolivia and was made famous on the famous TV show Master Chef.
-It is prepared with white peanuts, various vegetables, macaroni, pieces of beef or chicken, and French fries.
+This is one of the most popular Bolivian traditional dishes, and was shot back into the national culinary consciousness on the famous TV show Master Chef.
+It is prepared with white peanuts, various vegetables, macaroni, pieces of beef or chicken, and served with French fries which float on top as a garnish.

 12. Anticucho

 The name of this dish comes from the Quechua language.
-It is beef heart skewer on sticks, seasoned with a mixture of oil, yellow chili, garlic, and cumin, and grilled over a charcoal fire.
+Beef heart is skewered on sticks, seasoned with a mixture of oil, yellow chili, garlic, and cumin, and grilled over a charcoal fire.
 It is best accompanied by potatoes and a spicy peanut and chili sauce.

 13. Silpancho and Trancapecho

 Typical of the Cochabamba valley, this dish consists of a piece of beef beaten until it is very thin.
-It is accompanied with white rice, fried egg, boiled and browned potatoes, plus a raw sauce based on tomato, onion, and locoto.
-One of its main features is the huge size of the portions.
+It is accompanied by white rice, fried egg, boiled and browned potatoes, plus a raw sauce based on tomato, onion, and locoto.
+One of the features you’ll notice if you order this is the huge size of the portions.

-This huge meal has become a feature of Cochabamba’s nightlife.
-Because this favorite dish needed to be served in a way people could take away and be economical, the Trancapecho was born.
+This enormous meal has become a feature of Cochabamba’s nightlife.
+Because hungry revelers needed an economical late-night snack served in a way they could take away with them, the Trancapecho was born.

 14. Mondongo

-Popular in the department of Chuquisaca, this is a meal based on pork and skin minced into small pieces.
-This colorful culinary offering has a lot of red chili pepper in a delicious sauce, boiled potato, corn, and yellow chili and is served hot as a main dish.
+Popular in the department of Chuquisaca, Mondongo is a meal based on pork and skin minced into small pieces.
+This colorful culinary offering combines loads of red chili peppers in a delicious sauce, with boiled potato, corn, and yellow chili.
+It’s served hot as a main course.

 15. Pampaku

-Cooked for three hours in an underground oven of hot stones, this is a dish typical of the valleys.
-It consists of various types of meat (pork, chicken, beef, lamb, or duck), cooked in its own juices along with potatoes, plantains, sweet potato, and corn on the cob.
+Cooked for three hours in an underground oven of hot stones, this is a dish typical of the Valleys.
+It’s made of various types of meat (pork, chicken, beef, lamb, or duck), slowly cooked in its own juices along with potatoes, plantains, sweet potato, and corn on the cob.
 It is served with a salad.

-Very few dishes can achieve the tenderness and flavor complexity this technique provides.
+Very few dishes can achieve the tenderness and complex flavors created by this traditional technique.

 16. Ají de Fideo (Spicy Noodles)

-This is a traditional dish of the highlands, mainly in the mining areas, although it can be found throughout the country.
-The main ingredients of are toasted noodles, beef, lamb, and chicken in a broth with lots of aji (chili peppers).
-It is usually cooked in a clay pot over a wood fire.
+This is a traditional highland dish, mainly in the mining areas, although it can be found throughout the country.
+The main ingredients are toasted noodles, beef, lamb, and chicken in a broth with lots of aji (chili peppers).
+This filling and delicious meal is typically cooked in a clay pot over a wood fire.

 17. Fritanga

-This dish is eaten in the valleys of Chuquisaca and is made with fried pork ribs seasoned with many spices and hot chili, accompanied with patasca (broth with corn) and potato.
+This is a hearty traditional dish from the valleys of Chuquisaca.
+It’s made with fried pork ribs seasoned with many spices and hot chili, and is typically accompanied with patasca (broth with corn) and potatoes.
+Simple but satisfying!

 18. Api with Pasteles

-Ideal at the beginning or end of the day, the api is a drink typical of the coldest areas of the country and is served very hot.
+Ideal at the beginning or end of the day, api is a warming drink typical of the coldest areas of the country, where it’s served very hot.
 It is made from ground purple or yellow corn with cinnamon, cloves, and sugar.
-It is accompanied by a fried patty made of wheat flour, filled with cheese, and sprinkled with plenty of powdered sugar.
+You’ll likely find it served with a fried patty made of wheat flour, filled with cheese, and sprinkled with plenty of powdered sugar.

 19. Saice

-One of the most popular dishes of Tarija (valley area),this is a stew of well-seasoned and finely chopped beef with chili, served with rice or noodles, Creole potato, chuño breaded with cheese and egg, and a rich refreshing salad.
+One of the most popular dishes of Tarija (Valley area),this is a luscious stew of well-seasoned and finely chopped beef with chili.
+It’s typically served with rice or noodles, Creole potatoes, chuño breaded with cheese and egg, and a fresh, refreshing salad.

 20. Humintas a la Olla

-This is a delicious Bolivian pastry snack made from a pastry of ground corn, milk, butter, salt, sugar and slices of fresh cheese and aniseed.
-It is divided into portions, wrapped in corn leaves, and boiled in a pot of water.
+This is a delicious Bolivian snack made from a pastry of ground corn, milk, butter, salt, sugar and slices of fresh cheese.
+It’s seasoned with aniseed.
+The dough is divided into portions, wrapped in corn leaves, and boiled in a pot of water.
 When you try them, make sure you also have a good coffee.

 21. Chanfaina

-The main ingredient here is lamb giblets (liver, heart, and lungs) cut into small pieces and turned into a thick stew.
-The dish is completed with rice, potatoes, and oca (a sort of sweet potato).
+The main ingredient here is lamb giblets (liver, heart, and lungs) cut into small pieces and slowly transformed into a thick stew.
+This filling and nutrient-rich dish is usually prepared with rice, potatoes, and oca (a sort of sweet potato).

 22. Locro Carretero

-You can find this delicacy in the east of the country.
-It is a soup made with beef jerky or poultry, egg, onion, green plantain, and yucca.
-It is so-called because it used to be consumed by those who traveled by carretón (a cart pulled by oxen or horses).
+You can find this delicacy in the east of Bolivia made with beef jerky or poultry, egg, onion, green plantain, and yucca.
+This traditional soup is so-called because it used to be consumed by those who traveled by carretón (a cart pulled by oxen or horses).

 23. Patasca

-Typical of the eastern lowlands, this dish is a thick broth made from beef and pig’s head, stewed until the meat is reduced to tiny bits, with popped corn, shredded and served with chopped green onion and boiled yucca.
-It is usually consumed after a party as it is said to cure hangovers.
+Typical of the eastern lowlands, Patasca is a thick broth made from beef and pig’s head, stewed until the meat is reduced to tiny pieces and melts off the bone.
+Popped corn is shredded and served with chopped green onion and boiled yucca.
+It is popularly consumed after parties as it is reputed to be a cure for hangovers.

 24. Ranga Ranga

-The star ingredient of this dish is the so-called book or cow belly, chopped into small pieces and stewed to make a broth to which is added diced potato, onion, and yellow chili pepper among other condiments.
+The star ingredient of this dish is cow belly, chopped into small pieces and stewed to make a broth to which is added diced potato, onion, and yellow chili pepper among other condiments.
 Enjoy it with a tomato and onion salad.

 25. Phisara de Quinua